kontent-ai/gatsby-packages/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/e247b74d31eaa41c3bda/maintainability)](https://codeclimate.com/github/Kentico/gatsby-source-kentico-cloud/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/e247b74d31eaa41c3bda/test_coverage)](https://codeclimate.com/github/Kentico/gatsby-source-kentico-cloud/test_coverage)

-This repo contains a [Gatsby (v2) source plugin](https://www.gatsbyjs.org/docs/recipes/#sourcing-data) that retrieves data from the [Kentico Cloud](https://kenticocloud.com) Delivery API.
+This repo contains a [Gatsby (v2) source plugin](https://www.gatsbyjs.org/docs/recipes/#sourcing-data) that retrieves data from the [Kentico Kontent](https://kenticocloud.com) Delivery API.

 ## Get started

 You can use the plugin in any of the following ways:

-### A) Use the Kentico Cloud sourcing guide
+### A) Use the Kentico Kontent sourcing guide

 If you are new to the Gatsby ecosystem.
-The best way to start with using Gatsby & Kentico Cloud is to follow the official [Sourcing guide for Kentico Cloud](https://www.gatsbyjs.org/docs/sourcing-from-kentico-cloud/).
+The best way to start with using Gatsby & Kentico Kontent is to follow the official [Sourcing guide for Kentico Kontent](https://www.gatsbyjs.org/docs/sourcing-from-kentico-cloud/).
 To learn more about from sourcing from headless CMSs see the [Gatsby docs overview page](https://www.gatsbyjs.org/docs/headless-cms/).

 ### B) Install plugin to your existing Gatsby project